Tailcoat: Dress coat

 A dress coat is waist length in the front and sides, and has two long tails reaching to the knees in back.
 Sometimes there is a pocket on the inside to hold gloves.
 Since around the 1840s the dress coat has lacked outside side pockets, but prior to this it took flapped side pockets.
-Since the early twentieth century, it has become acceptable to have a welted pocket on the outside of the chest to hold a pocket square, but prior to this dress coats lacked any outer pockets.
+Since the early twentieth century, it has become acceptable in America to have a welted pocket on the outside of the chest to hold a pocket square, but prior to this dress coats lacked any outer pockets.
 The front of the skirt is squarely cut away.
 Since around the 1830s the coat has been constructed with a waist seam that allows greater waist suppression.
 From the Victorian era, the revers has taken facings in silk (grosgrain or satin) on the lapels.
 Although it is double-breasted, since the 1870s, the dress coat no longer fastens in the front.
 As a result, although there are two rows of buttons, these are all non-functional, serving only a decorative function.

 As part of modern white tie, a black dress coat is worn with a stiff, white wing-collar dress shirt, with a plain starched (pique or plain-weave) bib that takes shirt studs, single cuffs fastened with cufflinks (of a white metal); a matching white marcella cotton or satin silk bowtie and white waistcoat; black trousers with one or two silk galon; and black oxfords (without a toe cap) or pumps; the shoes must be polished to a mirror shine or be made of patent leather and are worn with black, over-the-calf silk socks.
-Additionally, a top hat, silk dress scarf, and white dress gloves are also seen as acceptable.
+Additionally, a top hat, silk dress scarf, and white dress gloves are either seen as acceptable or mandatory.
+A gentleman's top hat was traditionally made of silk plush, although the last supplies of this material have now been exhausted, so inferior hats are made of silk or felt cloth.